You can use Dropbox to synchronize

 It is required that the keyboard shortcut on your

-system to paste is command-v, the common default.
+system to paste is command-v, and that the keyboard shortcut to

 to allow for the specification of Hotkeys.